 Although you may be feeling isolated and alone these kinds of difficulties are part of the human experience, but equally seeking therapy at such times can enable you to feel less trapped and stuck.
-I have 15 years of experience as a CBT therapist specialising in Mindfulness and Compassion Focused approaches and I have worked with clients from a diverse range of backgrounds with equally diverse experiences.
-My commitment is to create a safe, non-judgmental, collaborative space to enable you to explore the issues that lead to growth and change.
+I have 20 years’ experience as a therapist, and I have worked with clients from a diverse range of backgrounds with equally diverse experiences.
+My commitment is to create an empathic, non-judgmental, compassionate space to enable you to explore the issues that lead to growth and change.

 - Bulimia and binge eating

 - Chronic fatigue

 - Health anxiety